The Burial Ground is a quiet peaceful place, tucked away behind The Walled Garden.

 Examples of unacceptable design

 Kerbing memorials and full flat ledgers, which were previously permitted, are no longer allowed because of the difficulty in mowing.
-Designs that currently exist that do not meet the design guidelines as outlined in this document are similarly not acceptable.
+Similarly plantings are no longer permitted as these make mowing and maintenance of the Burial Ground difficult.
+Designs that currently exist do not set a precedent.

 or write or email to the clerk at the address below for your message to be forwarded.